 …But, first what is color blocking?

 It is a term that is commonly used in fashion and it’s about combining several solid colors in a single outfit.
 Usually, prints and patterns are not used because they can steal away the “blocking” effect.
 Many believe that Piet Mondrian was the one who inspired the color blocking trend.
-In fact, Yves Saint Laurent inspired by Mondrian’s artwork created this iconic Mondrian shift dress, which I’m sure many of you have seen before.
+In fact, Yves Saint Laurent inspired by Mondrian’s artwork created this iconic Mondrian shift dress and introduced color blocking in fashion, which I’m sure many of you fashion freaks have seen before.
+I had the chance to see this dress in Rijksmuseum in Amsterdam and I took a picture of it, which you can see below.
 Also, when hearing the term color blocking Andy Warhol and pop art come in our minds too.
 I could talk forever about the origins and history of color blocking, however, I’m not going to bore you anymore, so back to the fun part now. 😛

 Why color blocking?